08 October 2025

 Who runs the church?

-Short answer: Jesus.
+Who leads the church?
+Short answer: Christ Jesus.

 And to be fair, a lot of churches do practice a top-down model.
 It’s the most common church leadership structure there is.
 Arguably it’s the first structure: Jesus in charge, and his students not.
 And once Jesus ascended to his Father, it was followed by the apostles in charge, and everyone else below them.

 Of course I say “arguably” because some Christians argue this top-down structure isn’t Jesus’s intent.
-They’ll advocate for their own favorite structure—namely the structure we find in their churches.
-Yes, they have proof texts.
-If you think church oughta be a democracy, you’ve likely got verses which prove God thinks so too.
-Top-down, bottom-up, middle-out, nobody-in-charge-but-the-Holy-Spirit, or even benevolent anarchy, people will point to verses which they’re pretty sure back their view.
-Regardless of those views, I’m gonna point out the top-down model is all over Christendom because it’s consistently found all over the scriptures, all over antiquity, and all over church history.
-Valid or not, it’s everywhere because top-down is humanity’s default setting: Left to their own devices, humans create kingdoms, not democracies.
-Even in democracies we fight to be on top.
+They’ll advocate for their own favorite structure—namely the structures we find in their churches.
+And yes, they have proof texts.
+If you think church oughta be a democracy, you’ll likely quote verses which prove God thinks so too.
+Top-down, bottom-up, middle-out, nobody-in-charge-but-the-Holy-Spirit, or even benevolent anarchy, people will point to verses which they’re entirely sure determine their view.

 The original setup.

 When Jesus founded his church, he began with 120 or so of these students.
 Ac 1.15 He designated the Twelve, his apostles, as their leaders.
 (After Judas Iscariot's suicide, the remaining apostles replaced him with Matthias.
 Ac 1.26) So the Twelve were the church's original rulers.
-Over time they realized they needed to delegate certain duties to deacons.
+And over time they realized they needed to delegate certain duties to deacons.
 Ac 6.1-6

 Initially persecution didn’t scatter the apostles, Ac 8.1 but it did the rest of the church, and the apostles found themselves traveling all over Palestine and the Roman Empire to minister to their spread-out students.
 Ultimately this meant James bar Joseph, Jesus’s brother, was left behind to supervise the Jerusalem church.
 Ac 21.18 The other apostles gradually took on the duties, like Barnabas and Paul, of traveling the Roman Empire and beyond, planting and training churches.

-What Paul described in his letters, evolved into the structure we find in older denominations.
+What Paul described in his letters, evolved into the structure we find in the older denominations.
 Supervisors became “bishops” (a word that’s sort of a corruption of ’pískopos).
 Elders became priests.
 Deacons became all the other helpers we find in the church.
 Plus these churches invented a few other ranks in the hierarchy: Patriarchs, popes, cardinals, archbishops, abbots and abbesses, monsignors, monks and friars and brothers and sisters, novices, and laypeople.
 But they still follow the basic structure in Paul’s letters: Supervisors over the churches, with mature Christians as help.

 And most churches and denominations do likewise.
 But they have slightly different definitions of what a supervisor (whether “pastor” or “bishop”) does.
 Or how much authority is given to an elder, deacon, or church member.
 Or whether the leaders of that church answer to anyone else, and how much authority those leaders wield—or not.

-The pastor in charge. (“Episcopal.”)
+The episcopal system: Pastor’s in charge.

-Episcopal /i'pɪs.koʊ.pəl/ adj.
+EPISCOPAL i'pɪs.koʊ.pəl adjective.
 Top-down church leadership structure, where everyone answers to one epískopos/“supervisor.”

 2. Having to do with the Episcopal Church (properly Episcopalian).